Traditionally, savings fall into two categories: hard savings and soft savings.

 Soft savings are, in fact, real savings.
 Companies save money when employees are more satisfied.
 For example, acquisition costs go down because satisfied employees are more likely to land new business than disgruntled ones.
 Consequently, they are also more likely to appease upset customers.
 Both of these impact the bottom line.

-In making the determination about Hard vs. Soft Savings it may be helpful to think about the process metric which was changed and how directly that change will translate into direct business financial impact.
+In making the determination between Hard vs. Soft Savings, remember to think about the process metric which was changed and how directly that change will translate into direct business financial impact.
 If the impact is direct, it is more likely to be a Hard Savings Impact.
 If the impact is less direct, or depends on multiple other assumptions, or may take a longer time to translate into dollars, then the project may be generating Soft Savings.

 Creating a continuous improvement culture drives cost savings over time.
 Having a team of empowered employees that attacks problems can have a tremendous impact on profit.